bbrister/SIFT3D/wrappers/matlab/README.md

 - imRead3D.m - Read 2D and 3D images in DICOM and NIFTI formats.
 - imWrite3D.m - Write 2D and 3D images in DICOM and NIFTI formats.

-This toobox does not include all of SIFT3D's functionality, but we are adding more soon.

 ## Installation instructions

 If you installed SIFT3D from binaries, a Matlab toolbox is included in the lib/wrappers/matlab subdirectory of your installation.
 If you compiled SIFT3D from source, the toolbox will be built only if Matlab was detected in your system.